 Perusing the Physical and Chemical Characteristic chapter will allow you to evaluate rubber test reports with a greater understanding than ever before.

 Further subsections of the Material Selection Guide feature a compound family overview including a description of compound advantages, typical temperature maximum/minimum, and compatible fluids.
-A list of incompatible fluids are also detailed, allowing the user to receive a concise summary of the most common, and even the more obscure elastomer types.
+A list of incompatible fluids is also detailed, allowing the user to receive a concise summary of the most common, and even the more obscure elastomer types.

 Check out the Parker O-Ring eHandbook sections highlighted above or visit the Parker O-Ring Division website for further information and useful tips on how to select an O-Ring.